MobilePayDev/MobilePayDev.github.io/docs/subscriptions/one-off-payments.md

 * Use this when the customer does not have an agreement already, and you need the customer to create an agreement and simultaneously pay for the service/product.
 This allows for products to be bundled with agreements as one transaction (for example a phone).
 * When you create an agreement with a One-Off payment, and the user accepts the agreement, the payment will be created and reserved.
 * Capture and Reserve is handled by the Merchant.
 Capture is done even if the user is blocked after reservation.
-When the one-off payment is processed, the payment will show up in the users's activity list in the MobilePay app.
+When the one-off payment is processed, the payment will show up in the user's activity list in the MobilePay app.

 Add a `one_off_payment` property to the `POST /api/providers/{providerId}/agreements` request payload if you want the agreement activated only when the user is successfully charged an initial subscription amount.